Is WeRecoverData Safe?

 “Your hard disk drive might be damaged...
 You need to run the chkdsk option to detect and fix data problems automatically.”

 .chk fragments.
-A data recovery lab imaging this drive afterward will find physically destroyed sectors where recoverable data used to exist.Consequence: Running CHKDSK on a physically damaged drive converts a recoverable failure into permanent data loss.
-This advice, published by a company selling data recovery services, causes the problem the customer will then pay them to fix.
+A data recovery lab imaging this drive afterward will find physically destroyed sectors where recoverable data used to exist.Consequence: A customer who follows this advice on a physically failing drive will convert a recoverable head failure into permanent platter damage, destroying data that a lab could otherwise have imaged.

 Can you chip-off modern encrypted smartphones and read plaintext data?

-“We can disassemble the phone memory chip and read its data using our proprietary methods -- recovering deleted text messages, pictures, videos, call information, and more.”
+“We can disassemble the phone memory chip and read its data using our proprietary methods...
+WeRecoverData can recover deleted text messages, pictures, videos, phone call information, and more from mobile devices.”

 Can any lab recover data from a passcode-disabled iPhone?